 During the TRL scene, the cardboard cut-outs in the "audience" feature Johnny Depp (2), Gwen Stefani (2), Christina Aguilera (2), Britney Spears, and Matt Damon.
 Melody defends herself with Britney and Christina, but Carson Daly hits the cut-outs with a baseball bat.
 Melody eventually clubs Carson with the Matt Damon cut-out and knocks him off the bleachers.

 Tara Reid starred as the band's drummer, Melody Valentine.
 Not knowing how to play drums before they filmed, she needed to learn the basics so she could appear to know what she was doing behind the kit.
-The producers hired Drew Thomas.
-He was in such bands as Bold, Into Another, and Youth of Today.
-Drew went on to play in the band God Fires Man along with members of Errortype:11 and Garrison.
+The producers hired Drew Thomas, who was in such bands as Bold, Into Another, and Youth of Today.